spierala/mini-rx-store/docs/docs/ts-action.md

 ---
 MiniRx supports writing and consuming actions with [ts-action](https://www.npmjs.com/package/ts-action) to reduce boilerplate code.

-There are also [ts-action-operators](https://www.npmjs.com/package/ts-action-operators) to consume actions in Effects.
+There are also [ts-action-operators](https://www.npmjs.com/package/ts-action-operators) to consume actions in effects.

 Install the packages using npm: